reflexer-labs/geb/src/test/fuzz/README.md

 Echidna will generate random values and call all functions failing either for violated assertions, or for properties (functions starting with echidna_) that return false.
 Sequence of calls is limited by seqLen in the config file.
 Calls are also spaced over time (both block number and timestamp) in random ways.
 Once the fuzzer finds a new execution path, it will explore it by trying execution with values close to the ones that opened the new path.

+All campaigns outlined below are also compatible with dapp tools, running the test_fuzz_setup test will call all of the calls designed to be fuzzed and ensure they work (failures due to require/revert are not flagged by echidna so we used this test to ensure all calls work, dapp tools is also helpful for debugging exceptions found by the fuzzer, as echidna gives few details on what caused the failures except for the calls it made).

 # Results

 ## Safe Engine